vinayakchuni/Hangman/README.md

 Hangman
 =======

-This is a modified version of the [Hangman game](http://en.wikipedia.org/wiki/Hangman_(game)).
+This is a modified version of the <a href="http://en.wikipedia.org/wiki/Hangman_(game)">Hangman game</a>.
 The file "word.txt" contains a database of the words that the program uses.
 This file should be placed in the same directory as the code file.

 Pre-requisites
 --------------